cubicibo/SUPer/README.md

  -p, --palette       Flag to always write the full palette (enforced for PES).
  -y, --yes           Flag to overwrite output file if it already exists.
  -w, --withsup       Flag to write both SUP and PES+MUI files.
- -t, --tslong        Flag to use a conservative PTS/DTS strategy (more events may be filtered out on complex animations).
  -m, --max-kbps      Set the maximum bitrate to test the output against.
 Recommended range: [500-16000].
  -e, --extra-acq     Set the min count of palette update after which acquisitions should be inserted [0: off, default: 2] -l, --log-to-file   Set (enable) logging to file and set logging level: [10: debug, 20: info, 25: iinf, 30: warnings]